 Have you already heard about I amsterdam City Card?
-Well, what most people know is that it gives you free access to 40+ museums, the city’s top attractions and free public transport in Amsterdam.
+Well, what most people know is that it gives a free access to 70+ museums, the city’s top attractions and free public transport in Amsterdam.
 However there are still a few not widely known things that will help you benefit from I amsterdam City Card.
-Check out our review!
+And here they go!

-Important: Because of current COVID-19 regulations you are now required to book time slots before visiting City Card activities.
+From 26 January 2022 museums and attractions in Amsterdam are open again.
+Because of current COVID-19 regulations you are required to book time slots before visiting City Card activities.

-On I amsterdam official website you can check what’s included in I amsterdam city card.
-And we’ll focus on the card’s hints and hidden treasures, that will make I amsterdam City Card totally worth the money you play.
+On I amsterdam official website you can find out what’s included in I amsterdam city card.
+And here are the card’s hints and hidden treasures, that will make I amsterdam City Card totally worth the money you pay.

 So, what is good to know to make I amsterdam City Card absolutely worth it?